VeloSteve/CBASS-R-Shield/README.md

 ## Building Boards
 There are a few ways to get the physical boards.
 ###  Build it Yourself
 Not recommended.
-By the time you buy and dispose of the necessary chemicals and other materials to etch a PCB and install parts this will probably cost more and be worse for the environment that the other options.
+By the time you buy and dispose of the necessary chemicals and other materials to etch a PCB and install parts this will probably cost more and be worse for the environment than the other options.
 ### Use a Fabrication Company
 These files work with AutoDesk Eagle 9.6.2 (and probably many other version).
 The board is just small enough to be handled by the free version of the software.
 Steps include